TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

-## Installation
+## Installing ESPHome

 The recommended installation method is to use the *ESPHome Add-On* inside *Home Assistant*.
 If you have a running instance of *Home Assistant*, installing *ESPHome* is a matter of *one click*:

 [<img src="images/add_ha.svg" width="40%" height="40%">](https://my.home-assistant.io/redirect/supervisor_addon/?addon=5c53de3b_esphome&repository_url=https%3A%2F%2Fgithub.com%2Fesphome%2Fhome-assistant-addon)

+This connects you to your local *Home Assistant* instance and opens an assistant that walks you through the installation once you click *INSTALL*.

+### Understanding Add-On And Integration

+*ESPHome* has two parts:

+* **Add-On:** *ESP Dashboard* and tools to *author ESPHome devices*
+* **Integration:** Allows *Home Assistant* to auto-discover and integrate *ESPHome devices*.
+The integration is part of *Home Assistant*.

+Once you installed the *Add-On*, you can choose whether you want *Home Assistant* to start the *add-on* automatically on boot, whether you want to restart it per watchdog in case it crashes, and whether the *add-on* should be accessible via the *Home Assistant* sidebar (its main menu on the left side of the screen).

 > [!TIP]
-> If you *do not yet* run *Home Assistant*, consider [setting up](https://done.land/components/microcontroller/families/raspberry/raspberrypi/assembly/setup) your own *Home Assistant server* - it's really simple and well worth the investment.

-This connects you to your local *Home Assistant* instance and opens an assistant that walks you through the installation once you click *INSTALL*.

-Once installation is completed, make sure you enable *Start on boot*, *Watchdog*, and *Show in sidebar*:
+> Since you need the *add-on* only when you author *ESPHome* devices, it's not required to automatically launch it on boot.
+To be able to easily access and launch it on demand, you should opt-in to add the *add-on* to the *sidebar*.

 <img src="images/config_esphome_addon.png" width="100%" height="100%" />

-This way, *ESPHome* is automatically started, and the *ESPHome Dashboard* is conveniently accessible through the sidebar item *ESPHome*.

-### Stand-Alone
+### Install Stand-Alone

-Installing *ESPHome* without *Home Assistant* is possible but not recommended because you miss out on important *synergies*.
+You decide *where* you want to *author ESPHome devices*.
+The recommended way is to use the *ESPHome Add-On* inside *Home Assistant*, but you can also install *ESPHome* stand-alone on a different computer.

+> [!TIP]
+> Using the *ESPHome Add-On* inside *Home Assistant* is much easier to set up, especially for beginners.
+It basically takes just one click.
+Setting up *ESPHome* separately and stand-alone requires a lot more steps.

 Installation is a three-step process: